MapColonies/Geocoding-Enrichment/README.md

 Once the data is enriched, it is stored in Elasticsearch which is connected to a Grafana Dashboard in order to be analyzed.

 ## UserData Service:
-We use an external ADFS in order to extract user details from the userId.
-Here is a mock service that will preduce the somewhat expected response from the userData Service.
+We use an external ADFS to retrieve user details based on the `userId`.
+The following mock service produces a response similar to what the real userData service would return.

+There are two available userData services.
+In the `config.json` file, specify which userData service you would like to use.

+If you select the second userData service, you must also use the **authenticator** route.
+(This route is **not required** when using the first userData service.)

 ```
 const express = require('express');